Manage blog posts, tags, and users with Ghost API v5.0

 The Ghost API provides access to your Ghost blog's posts, tags, and users.
 You can get items, as well as create them.
 Before accessing anything though, you'll need several pieces of data - which ones exactly depends on your blog settings and whether you're trying to use the public API or private API.
 I'll elaborate on the differences below.

-The 'Public' API essentially reflects the behaviour of a blog - it provides read access to any data that a user/reader of a blog would be able to see.
+The API is split into two parts.
+The public one, called the Content API, provides read access to any public data that a user/reader of a blog would normally see.

-The 'Private' API provides access to blog data in accordance with the permissions of the user making the request.
-This includes all write access, and read access for any private data, for example draft posts and inactive users.
+The private one, called the Admin API, provides access to blog data in accordance with the permissions of the user making the request.
+This includes read and write access for any private data, managing users, uploading themes, etc. It's far more powerful, so obviously we need to be especially careful with that one.

 {